vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_04_secure_secrets_asc.md

 <summary>hint</summary>
 <br/>

 1. From the Git Bash window, in the config repository you cloned locally, use your favorite text editor to open the application.yml file.
-Remove the lines 83 and 84 that contain the values of the admin user account name and its password for target datasource endpoint.
+Remove the lines 82 and 83 that contain the values of the admin user account name and its password for target datasource endpoint.

    > **Note**: The lines 82 and 83 should have the following content (where the <your-server-name> and <myadmin-password> represent the name of the Azure Database for MySQL Single Server instance and the password you assigned to the myadmin account during its provisioning, respectively):